punnam14/product-recommendation-engine/README.md

 ### Notes and Tips

 - **API Keys**: Never commit your API keys to GitHub.
 Use environment variables.
-- **Time Management**: Focus on core functionality first, then enhance if time permits.
 - **Documentation**: Document your approach, especially your prompt engineering strategy.
 - **Code Quality**: Clean, well-organized code is more important than feature quantity.
-- **Questions**: If you have questions, email recruiting@i95dev.com with "Question: AI Intern Take-Home" as the subject.

 ### Resources